ONSdigital/monthly-business-survey-results/docs/specifications/Estimation.md

 ## 2.0 Terminology

-* Stratified sampling – the process of breaking down a population into subsets called strata and sampling independently within each.
+* stratified sampling – the process of breaking down a population into subsets called strata and sampling independently within each
 * target variable - The variable of interest that requires data values to be estimated
 * design weight - a survey weight that is the inverse of a unit's selection probability
 * calibration factor - a sample dependent weight often referred to as a g weight